Securing Non-Human Identities with Hardware-Attested Identity

 Maintaining the security of hardware-attested identities requires robust certificate revocation and key rotation mechanisms.

-- Automated Key Rotation Strategies: Automated key rotation strategies are vital for managing NHIs at scale.
+• Automated Key Rotation Strategies: Automated key rotation strategies are vital for managing NHIs at scale.
 These strategies involve automatically generating new keys and updating certificates on a regular basis, minimizing the administrative overhead.
+An example of an automated key rotation strategy could be periodic re-attestation with new key generation every 90 days.

 Benefits of Hardware-Attested Identity for NHIs

 Hardware-attested identity isn't just about security; it's about building a more trustworthy foundation for your entire IT infrastructure.
-Let's explore how it can revolutionize your approach to Non-Human Identity (NHI) management.
+Let's explore how it can revolutionize your approach to NHI management.

 Hardware attestation significantly reduces common NHI security risks.